mewm/laravel-schedulelogger/README.md

 ```php
 $schedule->command('schedulelogger:clean');
 ```
 You can specify the amount of logs to keep.
-The argument `days` is optional and default to 30 days.
+The argument `days` is optional and defaults to 30 days, for example, to only keep the records of the last week, the command would be:

+`php artisan schedulelogger:clean 7`

 ## Showing execution times